A comprehensive analysis of Drell-Yan production uncertainties and mass effects at moderate and low dilepton masses: The massive variable flavor number scheme for the DY process

 The different treatment of heavy-flavours in these schemes results in different contributions being included in the computation of the partonic cross-sections, and the perturbative counting of various channels is also altered accordingly.
 To illustrate this for the NCDY process, we show in table ~\ref{fig:diagrams} representative diagrams involving bottom quarks in both the 4FS and 5FS, and their respective perturbative orders in each scheme.
+The problem of matching 4FS and 5FS predictions for $Z$ boson production in association with heavy-flavour quarks has also been investigated in the context of parton-shower matched predictions~\cite{Bagnaschi:2018dnh,Hoche:2019ncc}.
+Some other technical developments in this context can also be found in~\cite{Krauss:2017wmx} and comparisons of parton-shower matched predictions in the different schemes can be found, for example, in~\cite{Krauss:2016orf}.

 The aim of a MVFNS is to combine both massive and massless approaches (e.g. 4FS and 5FS) such that a combination of resummation and power corrections can be included in the cross-section prediction.
 First predictions providing a matching of massive and massless approaches for $Z$-boson production in the bottom-quark fusion ($gg$-induced) channel were performed in~\cite{Forte:2018ovl} using the FONLL scheme~\cite{Forte:2016sja} with 5FS ingredients included up to NNLO (because the corresponding N$^3$LO cross-sections were not yet available at the time).
 A matching of massive and massless schemes generally for heavy-flavour quarks (e.g. charm and bottom quarks) as well as for fully differential kinematics of the reconstructed gauge boson has been given in~\cite{Gauld:2021zmq}.
 In~\cite{Gauld:2021zmq} the method was applied to the case of NCDY with results valid exactly at $\mathcal{O}(\alpha_s^2)$ and up to $\mathcal{O}(\alpha_s^3)$ in the bottom quark fusion process.
 A goal of this paper is to apply this method in the region of low-invariant dilepton masses in combination with the massless N$^3$LO QCD predictions.
 A further goal is to apply the method to the case of the CCDY process for the first time.
 Before doing so, we provide an outline of the method and show a numerical validation of the procedure.